cosmosgame/save-the-world/content/the-plan/_index.md

 ### Recognize the Pain

  First, I suggest we need to better understand the world.
 Why do people act like they do?
-It turns out that groups of people have very different world views.
+It turns out that different groups of people have very different world views.
 How did that come to be?
 What does the past suggest for the future?
-Knowing that people think very differently than us can we shift our hearts to forgive their transgressions?
+Knowing that people think very differently, can we shift our hearts to forgive their transgressions?
 Knowing that the world has had major shifts in the past, can we embrace and encourage the next one that wants to happen?

 ### Step fully into the pain